eclypse-tms/PanelView/README.md

 panelView.preferredHeightFraction(0.33, for: .fileExplorer)
 ```

-Panel sizes can be adjusted programmatically or in the UI by the user by dragging dividers in between the panels.
+Panel sizes can be adjusted programmatically or in the UI by dragging dividers in between the panels.
 You can turn this setting off.
 ```
 // initiates a configuration object with default settings var config = PanelViewConfiguration()